finos/tracdap/tracdap-runtime/python-ext/plugins/pypi/README.md

 # PyPI Extension for the TRAC Model Runtime

-This extension allows TRAC to load models dynamically from PyPI repositories, or a compatible proxy such as Nexus or Artifactory.
+This extension allows the tracdap-runtime to load models dynamically from PyPI repositories, or a compatible proxy such as Nexus or Artifactory.

 - Support for JSON, Simple JSON and Simple HTML query formats
 - Support for private repositories using tokens
 - Handles corporate firewalls, proxies and SSL

-This extension is a pre-release and will be finalized inTRAC 0.10.